You had your run, and it was a good one. –Willie Nelson, “Old Timer” from the inaugural edition of Randoms from Ringside.

 I was the radio DJ managing a psychotic heel all while doing my best Jeff Dunham impression with a decapitated Halloween prop.
 And I was wearing khakis.
 The horror.
 A veteran in the locker room, instead of offering words of encouragement or a pointer, just laughed at me and said, “You’re really gonna get a lot of heat in that outfit”.
 Thanks.
 I put on my silver sunglasses, my tasteful loafers and in my khakis, I strapped that puppet onto my hand and stood by the curtain waiting for my cue.
 I cut a pretty decent first-time heel promo but due to nerves and the size of the crowd, after the matches, I had no idea what I had said.
 I had to wait for the public access channel to air the show before I could refresh my memory.
 I still remember that high.
 That first time high.
 I was hooked.
 For good.

 Twenty years later I’m fortunate to not only still be at it but to still be learning and maybe sometimes even offering some helpful insight to younger guys and girls.

 I currently reside in North Carolina, just a mere two miles from the ocean.
 It’s a big change from the never-ending winters in Wisconsin.
-I work for the Premiere Wrestling Federation based out of Hubert.
+I work for the Premier Wrestling Federation based out of Hubert.
 I also spend a bit of time at the Carolina Wrestling Academy of which current WWE Performance Center guru, Steve Corino, is a co-owner.
 I am having more fun now than at any point in the last 20 years.
 I also make periodic appearances for Showtime Championship Wrestling back home.
 Twenty years on and I’m still having fun and I’m working for two companies that are delivering home runs show after show.
-Not bad for an old time manager.
+Not bad for an old-time manager.